 We did not merge our findings until later, after Peña had withdrawn his efforts to contest the election.
 He did not withdraw because of weakness in the evidence in documenting disenfranchised voters.
-It was due to the prohibitive cost involved when his opponent wanted to have everyone deposed two days before the civil suit—a cost that had to be borne by the one contesting the election, not by the opponent.
+It was due to the prohibitive cost involved when his opponent asked to have everyone deposed two days before the civil suit—a cost that had to be borne by the one contesting the election, not by the opponent.

 South Texas Voter Fraud Series

-    When word got out our group was looking at voting problems, people began to pour out of the woodwork with complaints, either as a victim or about what they had witnessed.
+When word got out that our group was looking at voting problems, people began to pour out of the woodwork with complaints, either as a victim or about what they had witnessed.
 My children’s voting rights issue paled to the information that was coming in.
 That is when I knew I had to read the election code.
-Were these incidents of ignorance to the legal process of voting or were they illegal activities.
+Were these incidents of ignorance to the legal process of voting or were they illegal activities?

 Most of the stories centered around the South Texas politiqueras—“volunteers” working in behalf of a candidate, or two.
 Some are reimbursed out-of-pocket expenses for gas, food at political gatherings, etc. Others are paid thousands of dollars—under the table.
 You’ll never see it on a campaign finance report.

 So, the focus became how a politiquera “helps” someone to vote, and the Absentee Ballots by Mail (ABBM) offered the first layer of the paper trail.

 One law popped out.
 A person assisting another person by witnessing their signature on an ABBM could not assist more than one person outside of their immediate family.
 (There’s no limit on the number of voters a politiquera can assist in person during the Early Vote and Election Day.)